constantmethod/constantmethod.github.io/tags.md

 [<Home](README.md)

-## Note:
-This workshop is designed for people without programming experience.
-If you can already code, then you are welcome to access [Twitter's API](https://developer.twitter.com/en/docs.html) directly using a library like [Tweepy](http://www.tweepy.org/) for Python.
+These instructions are designed for people without programming experience.
+If you can already code, then try accessing [Twitter's API](https://developer.twitter.com/en/docs.html) directly using a library like [Tweepy](http://www.tweepy.org/) for Python.
 For visualisations, you might try libraries like [Graph-tool](https://graph-tool.skewed.de/) and [Matplotlib](https://matplotlib.org/).

 # Collecting & visualising data from Twitter with TAGS